 The next time you meet with your small group, remember another quote I heard attributed to Jack Wyrtzen, and use it as your guide, “Your Quiet Time isn’t done until you share it with somebody.”

-David has served youth and leaders in the local church for more than 25 years as a volunteer and full time missionary.
-His life purpose is to teach and coach others in their journey together as fully-devoted followers of Jesus Christ.
-He and his wife of 41 years, Earlene, enjoy camping and hiking and being with their 9 grandkids.
-They live in the Raleigh, NC area.
+David Livingston has served youth and leaders in the local church for more than 25 years as a volunteer and full-time missionary.
+His life purpose is to teach and coach others in their journey together as fully devoted followers of Jesus Christ.
+He and his wife of 41 years, Earlene, enjoy camping and hiking and being with their nine grandkids.
+They live in Oak Ridge, Tenn.